Hello! My name is Raph and I live in San Francisco

-At Jawbone, I design experiences across hardware and software that help people achieve their health goals.
+Previously at Jawbone, I designed experiences across hardware and software to help people achieve their health goals.

-This has meant high fidelity UI / UX design work on the Jawbone UP app, product strategy and interaction design of future hardware products and building brand new tools to author the interactions of the recently launched UP3 and UP Move.
+This meant high fidelity UI / UX design work on the Jawbone UP app, product strategy defining features like the app's Smart Coach and building brand new tools to author the interactions of the recently launched UP3 and UP Move.

 In 2012, at Massive Health, I designed an iPhone app to help improve people's eating habits.

 As Lead Designer, I was responsible everything from product definition through to high fidelity UI and asset production.

 Massive Health was acquired by Jawbone in December 2012